 - may work with your specific MQTT broker implementation.
 We have tested it with an open-source Mosquitto.

 - we have implemented our own MQTT broker: efficient, distributed and scalable over multiple servers, and featuring a wide range of settings.
 Give it a try and let us know what you think.

 - performs POST request with a JSON list of messages as an HTTP “data” parameter

 - optional custom HTTP headers are possible

 - URI must include the protocol: HTTP or HTTPS

-To prolong your excitement we’ll finish with a cliffhanger :) The current stream implementation is just kind of wrapper for our internal MQTT message bus that processes all messages from all channels and devices.
-We are planning to give you direct access to it soon.
-You can hardly imagine what possibilities it can provide to a developer!
+Note: the current stream implementation is just sort of a wrapper for our internal MQTT message bus that processes all messages from all channels and devices.
+Now you also have direct access to this technology.
+It gives impressive possibilities to developers, so don't forget to check it out!